jdacjohn/cra-investments/wp-content/plugins/simple-custom-css/readme.txt

 == Description ==

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
 This plugin is designed to meet the needs of administrators who would like to add their own CSS to their WordPress website.
+Styles created with this plugin will render even if the theme is changed.

-**New in Version 3.2**
+**New in Version 4.0**

-- Improved architecture to reduce the number of queries (Thanks, dvankooten!)
+- Customizer Control (finally!)
+- Tested for WP version 4.9.4
+- Code linting (error checking) on the settings page

 **Features**

+- Customizer Control
 - Active Plugin Support
 - Useful Code Syntax Highlighter
 - No configuration needed